-- 1 Press the Type softkey and turn the Entry knob to select Amplitude Modulation (AM).

-- 2 Press the Waveform softkey and turn the Entry knob to select the shape of the modulating signal:
+- 1 Press the Type softkey and turn the Entry knob to select Amplitude Modulation (AM). - 2 Press the Waveform softkey and turn the Entry knob to select the shape of the modulating signal: - Sine - Square

-- · Sine

-- Square

-- Ramp
+Ramp

-- Sine Card inal

-- Exponential Rise

-- Exponential Fall

 When the Ramp shape is selected, a Symmetry softkey appears so that you can specify the amount of time per cycle that the ramp waveform is rising.